feathersjs/feathers/packages/authentication/docs/migrating.md

 This shouldn't really affect you unless you are testing, modifying or wrapping existing hooks but they **always** return promises now.
 This makes the interface more consistent, making it easier to test and reason as to what a hook does.

+### Added Hooks

+`auth.hooks.authenticate([...strategies])`: This hook takes the place of the `verifyToken` and `populateUser` hooks.

+For the JWT strategy, this hook has different behavior from the old hooks: it will return a `401 Unauthorized` error if no JWT is present in the request.
+Include an anonymous JWT (a JWT with no associated user) to prevent a `401` response.
+Anonymous JWT's can created through by externally calling the `create` endpoint of the authentication service.
+Internally, they can be created through `app.service('authentication').create({})`.

 ### Removed Hooks

 We have removed all of the old authentication hooks.
 If you still need these they have been moved to the [feathers-legacy-authentication-hooks](https://github.com/feathersjs/feathers-legacy-authentication-hooks) repo and are deprecated.